 This course presents the basic office duties of a receptionist.
 Answering the telephone, mail handling, reprographics, ordering and storage of supplies.
 Professionalism and human relations concepts also are presented.
 Guest speakers and tours may be scheduled.
-Prerequisite: SFCC only-BT 102.
 (SCC, SFCC)

 BT 232 - Office Procedures II (5 cr)